K1mc4n/bitcoinlib/README.rst

 Bitcoin cryptocurrency Library writen in Python.

 Allows you to create a fully functional Bitcoin wallet with a single line of code.
-Use this library to create and manage transactions, addresses/keys, wallets, mnemonic password phrases and blocks with simple and straightforward Python code.
+Use this library to create and manage transactions, addresses/keys, wallets, and mnemonic password phrases. and blocks with simple and straightforward Python code.

-You can use this library at a high level and create and manage wallets from the command line or at a low level and create your own custom made transactions, scripts, keys or wallets.
+You can use this library at a high level and create and manage wallets from the command line or at a low level and create your own custom-made transactions, scripts, keys, or wallets.

 The BitcoinLib connects to various service providers automatically to update wallets, transaction and blockchain information.
 You can also connect to a local